oracle-livelabs/database/text/full-text-indexing/create-indexes/create-indexes.md

     You can customize your stop word list following the examples here: [Create Stop List](https://docs.oracle.com/en/database/oracle/oracle-database/19/ccref/CTX_DDL-package.html#GUID-3336B8E9-13FB-4997-A9AD-8D9A207B10C4) and [Add Stop Word] (https://docs.oracle.com/en/database/oracle/oracle-database/19/ccref/CTX_DDL-package.html#GUID-5D27665E-8ECC-4703-94CC-83387BB7ABCD).

     We don't need to know anything about the underlying index tables at the moment.
-But it's useful to see the words that are indexed, and it can sometimes be worth refering to this list when trying to figure out why a particular query acts as it does (queries are covered in the next lab).
+But it's useful to see the words that are indexed, and it can sometimes be worth referring to this list when trying to figure out why a particular query acts as it does (queries are covered in the next lab).

 You may now continue to the next lab.